Jones, Isabela: Culture

-The Pinilisa Festival is an acknowledgment of the culture of Jonesians and celebrated every March 17 to rejoice over the bountiful harvests of Pinilisa, a unique organic plum-colored rice known not only in the region but also in other countries, due to its unique fragrance and flavor compared to ordinary rice.
-Unlike other varieties that rely on synthetic commercial fertilizer to grow healthy, this rare rice variety can thrive on rainwater and the rich alluvial soil in the area.
-Its gustatory features make it a favorite staple food and primary ingredient for native rice cakes and other products.
+The Pinilisa Festival is an acknowledgment of the culture of Jonesians and celebrated every March 17th to rejoice over the harvests of Pinilisa, an organic plum-colored rice known in the region as well as other countries due to its fragrance and flavor.
+Unlike other varieties that rely on synthetic commercial fertilizer to grow healthy, Phinilisa can function in rainwater and the alluvial soil in the area.
+Its features make it a favorite staple food and primary ingredient for native rice cakes and other products.

 The success of the first Pinilisa Festival was conceptualized by the initiative of the administration of Florante A. Raspado, its first festival director-general.
 The festival was easily produced and marked the history of the town of Jones and one among the line-up of the Department of Tourism Wow!
 Philippines Program, making Pinilisa Festival is recognized not only in the Philippines but as well as on the world.
 The famous product “Pinilsa Rice” of Jones has given birth to the now famous Pinilisa Festival of Jones and is now identified and included in the list and calendar of the famous festival in the country maintained and documented by the Department of Tourism.
 Tourism Regional Director Blessida G. Diwa is among the patrons of the Pinilisa Festival, showing consistent support for the promotion of the Festival.